tedconf/symfony-doc-unofficial/getting-started/en/03-Sandbox.markdown

 >**NOTE**
 >As a sandbox is just a normal symfony project where some tasks have
 >been executed for you and some configuration changed, it is quite
->easy to use it as a starting point of a new project.
-But keep in mind
+>easy to use it as a starting point for a new project.
+However, keep in mind
 >that you will probably need to adapt the configuration; for instance
 >changing the security related settings (see the configuration of XSS
 >and CSRF later in this tutorial).